8/22/2009

 Low Moon

 Norwegian cartoonist Jason has hit upon a formula that has earned him cult status, made him a critical darling with the mainstream press, but will probably never grant him widespread popular recognition.
-His style is characterized by sparsely detailed landscapes populated by gaunt anthropomorphic animals.
+His clear line style is characterized by sparsely detailed landscapes populated by gaunt anthropomorphic animals.
 Their blank facial expressions and and communication through long silences are very much informed by the "less is more" modernist aesthetic.
 It's what's supposed to be read between the lines, so to speak, that matters.
 With Jason, his uniform-sized panels are the modular units from which can be arranged in numerous ways in order to construct his narratives.

 Low Moon marks a change in format.
 All of Jason's past translated works were self-contained graphic novels.
 This book is a collection of different tales organized into four panel pages.
 The title story was originally serialized in the New York Times Sunday Magazine Funny Pages section.
 Billed as a "chess western", it shows how Jason's stripped-down approach is used to inform old cliches with wry deadpan humor.
 Chess matches are treated with the same life-and-death seriousness as real gunfights.
 Similar clever touches can be found in the other stories of this collection.
 For example in Proto Film Noir, an adulterous "prehistoric" couple attempt to eliminate the woman's husband.
 But he keeps returning from the dead every morning completely unaware of what has transpired the previous day.